Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/ringslice.md

 ![Screenshot](../images/ringslice-progress-indicator.png)

-*Several RingSlice controls used to render a four-step circular progress indicator.*
+*Several RingSlice controls used to render a four-step circular progress indicator*

 The control also has two properties that control its radius and thickness.
 The [Radius](xref:@ActiproUIRoot.Controls.RingSlice.Radius) property specifies the outer radius of the ring.
 The `StrokeThickness` property specifies the thickness of the ring, extending inward from the outer radius.